Polymatic/pascal-interpreter/README.md

 # pascal-interpreter
-Interpreter for Pascal Programming Language developed in Python
+An elementary Interpreter for Pascal Programming Language developed in Python